Lednerb/bilberry-hugo-theme/v4-README.md

 4. Switch over to `API Keys` and copy your `Application ID`, `Search-Only API Key` and chosen `Index name` to your `config.toml` file.
 5. Make sure that the `algolia_search` parameter is set to  `true`.
-6. Follow instructions in the section [Update Algolia Index](#update-algolia-index) and proceed to the next step.
+6. Follow the instructions in the section [Update Algolia Index](#update-algolia-index) and proceed to the next step.
-7. To complete the initial setup, go to the tab `Configuration` of your newly created indices, select the `Facets` in the section `FILTERING AND FACETING` and add the `language` attribute with the `filter only` modifier in the `Attributes for faceting` option.
+7. To complete the initial setup, go to the tab `Configuration` of your newly created indices, select the `Facets` in the section `FILTERING AND FACETING`, and add the `language` attribute with the `filter only` modifier in the `Attributes for faceting` option.
 If, after adding the `language` attribute, the `Unknown attribute` error is shown, ignore it.